WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 /// non-WASI programs.
 ///
 /// This function returns `errno::wouldblock` if the lock cannot be acquired.
 ///
+/// Not all filesystems support locking; on filesystems which don't support
+/// locking, this function returns `errno::notsup`.
+///
 /// Note: This is similar to `flock(fd, LOCK_SH | LOCK_NB)` in Unix.
 try-lock-shared: func() -> result<_, errno>